 To determine whether or not a check box has been checked all I do is look at the value of the Checked property.
 If True then the box is checked; if False, then the box is not checked.
 Here’s some sample code that does that checking for us:

-Msgbox "You did not check the check box."
+Sub TestSub If Checkbox1.Checked Then Msgbox "You checked the check box."
+Else Msgbox "You did not check the check box."
+End If End Sub

 What if I have more than one check box in the HTA?
 In that case, you just need to write separate If-Then blocks that examine the Checked property of each of those check boxes.
 In other words: